lf-/blog/src/content/nix-and-haskell.md

 port.

-As part of my job working on an [open source logic textbook](https://github.com/lf-/Carnap/tree/nix), I work on a Haskell codebase that is rather hard to build.
-This makes it harder for new contributors to get started, so I want to come up with a better build process.
-Further, because of legal requirements for public institutions in BC, I need to be able to host this software in Canada, for which it would be useful to be able to do CI and containerization (where it is directly useful to have an easy to set up build environment).
+As part of my job working on an [open source logic textbook](https://github.com/lf-/Carnap/tree/nix), I picked up a Haskell codebase that was rather hard to build.
+This was making it harder for new contributors to get started, so I wanted to come up with a better build process.
+Further, because of legal requirements for public institutions in BC, I need to be able to host this software in Canada, for which it would be useful to be able to have CI and containerization (where it is directly useful to have an easy to set up build environment).

 The case brought by Nix is that it ensures that regardless of who is building the software, you can ensure the environment where this is done is exactly the same.
 It also makes it fairly easy to produce that environment.
-Finally, it has a package *and binaries* for ghcjs, which is ordinarily quite hard to build and set up.
+Finally, it has a package *and binaries* for GHCJS, which is ordinarily quite hard to build and set up.

 A lot of the documentation around Nix is styled like programming documentation rather than like packaging documentation, which makes it harder to figure out where to start with packaging.
-For example, it is not really clear what exactly the "correct" way to package a multiple package Haskell project is: are you supposed to use overlays, overrides or other methods?
-I chose to use overlays based on the documentation's suggestions that they are the most advanced (and thus modern?) way of putting stuff into nixpkgs.
+For example, it is not really clear what exactly the "correct" way to structure a multiple package Haskell project is: are you supposed to use overlays, overrides or other methods?
+I chose to use overlays based on the nixpkgs documentation's suggestions that they are the most advanced (and thus modern?) way of putting stuff into nixpkgs.

 The most significant tip I can give for doing Nix development and especially reading other Nix package source code is that the best way of understanding